sadraliev/grammyjs-vercel-drizzlejs/README.md

 [rimraf](https://www.npmjs.com/package/rimraf): Cleanly delete old builds for a fresh start.

+[Drizzle ORM](https://orm.drizzle.team/docs/overview): Drizzle ORM is a headless TypeScript ORM with a head

+[serverless postgres](https://vercel.com/docs/storage/vercel-postgres): Vercel Postgres is a serverless SQL database designed to integrate with Vercel Functions and your frontend framework.

 ## Getting Started

 Clone the Repository: Begin by cloning this repository to your local machine.